Fast,

 Large Display Stopwatch for flowability time

-Handling and storing concrete specimens requires careful attention to detail to ensure that they are not damaged or contaminated.
-According to ASTM C31, concrete specimens must be handled and stored in a way that prevents damage from jarring or vibration.
-The specimens must also be protected from moisture loss by wrapping them in wet burlap or plastic.
-When transporting concrete specimens, they must be cushioned to prevent damage and kept in a controlled environment to prevent moisture loss.
-It is also important to label and identify each specimen clearly to ensure that they are properly tracked and recorded.
-Following these best practices helps maintain the integrity of the specimens and ensures accurate and reliable test results.
+Handling and storing specimens requires attention to detail to avoid damage or contamination.
+The type, such as cementitious, determines the properties and structural integrity of the specimens.
+According to ASTM C31 specimens must be handled and stored in a way that prevents damage from jarring or vibration during testing.
+The specimens must be protected from moisture loss by wrapping them in wet burlap or plastic.
+When transporting specimens they must be cushioned to prevent damage and kept in a controlled environment to prevent moisture loss.
+Label and identify each specimen clearly to track and record them properly.
+Follow these best practices to maintain the integrity of the specimens and get accurate and reliable test results.